MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 1. You create a reusable filter for any platform based on some device properties.
 In the example, the filter is for personal devices.

-1. You assign a policy or app to the group.
+2. You assign a policy or app to the group.
 In the assignment, you add the filter in either include or exclude mode.
 For example, you "include" personal devices, or you "exclude" personal devices from the policy.

-1. The filter is evaluated when the device enrolls, checks in with the Intune service, or at any other time a policy evaluates.
+3. The filter is evaluated when the device enrolls, checks in with the Intune service, or at any other time a policy evaluates.

-1. You see the filter results based on the evaluation.
-For example, the filter applies, or it doesn't apply.
+4. You see the filter results based on the evaluation.
+For example, the app or policies applies, or it doesn't apply.

 ## Prerequisites

-- Intune is set up, and is configured as the MDM authority for your organization.
-For more specific information, see [Set up Intune](setup-steps.md).
 - Sign in as the Intune administrator.
 For more information, see [Role-based access control (RBAC) with Microsoft Intune](role-based-access-control.md).

 ## Enable filters, and add a filter